a2a-2018/a2a-2018/_posts/2018-04-16-Usability-Review.md

 *Severity*: Medium

-*Explanation*
-The review screen which gives an overview of the user’s profile as they’ve formed it has the vague profile “Basic Profile”, and the “finish” button doesn’t stand out as much as it should, which is probably what led to this confusion.
+*Explanation*: The review screen which gives an overview of the user’s profile as they’ve formed it has the vague profile “Basic Profile”, and the “finish” button doesn’t stand out as much as it should, which is probably what led to this confusion.
 To help resolve these issues, we renamed the “Basic Profile” screen to something like “Review Information” or “Review Profile”.
 We also changed the color of the “finish” button from black to peach to make it stand out more.